binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

   * Surely "as a software engineer", I can just use TLS and that is the end of it?
   * Well if the machine is compromised, then we give up on security, we aren't responsible for the network.
 (For this statement, please refer to the VPS chapter for your responsibilities as a Software Engineer in regards to "the machine".
 In regards to "the network", please refer to the [Network Security](#cloud-identify-risks-network-security) subsection)
   * What is the difference between application security and network security?
 Aren't they just two aspects of the same thing?
+  * If I've implemented TLS for communication, have I fixed all of the network security problems?
 3. Configuring the Infrastructure and/or platform components: Again leading back to people defects

 but all to often the customers responsibility is neglected, which renders The Cloud no better for the customer in terms of security.